Jonathan2251/lbd/source/gpu.rst

 register of gpu {xLoc, 1} in this example since memory address xSlot includes the value of xLoc.
 And 'Texture Unit 1' is triggered.

-The scenario above comes from part of my imagination.
+Though I was a gpu compiler developer, the scenario above comes from my inference.
+I did not know how user program, OpenGL api and gpu hardware working with texturing in details.

 Since 'Texture Unit' is limited hardware accelerator on gpu, OpenGL providing api to user program for binding 'Texture Unit' to 'Sampler Variables'